 As a poor, landlocked country, Malawi is among the world's least developed.
 The economy is heavily dependent on agriculture, with more than 80 percent of the working population employed in this sector.
 Tobacco, tea, sugarcane and cotton are major exports, and expats often work in these industries.

 The tourism sector accounts for a small percentage of working expats living in Malawi.
 Most expats who work in tourism are located near Lake Malawi, which is the third-largest lake in Africa and covers about a fifth of the country.
 The possibility to relax, take in beautiful sunsets and all that nature has to offer while enjoying water sports, hikes or casual strolls on the beach lure in many tourists.

-For expat families, there are a handful of private and international schools in Malawi, while home-schooling offers an alternative that is both cheaper and more convenient for many families.
-The international and private schools, mainly in Lilongwe and Blantyre, provide children with a strong educational environment to grow and learn in.
-These follow the British national curriculum of IGCSEs and A Levels or offer the International Baccalaureate.
+For expat families, there are a handful of private and international schools in Malawi, while homeschooling offers an alternative that is both cheaper and more convenient for many families.
+The international and private schools, mainly in Lilongwe and Blantyre, provide children with a strong educational environment to grow and learn.
+These follow the British national curriculum of IGCSEs and A-Levels, or offer the International Baccalaureate.

 A number of these schools offer boarding facilities, which may be suitable for expats living in more remote areas of Malawi.
-As space may be limited, parents should apply.
+As space may be limited, parents should apply as early as possible.

-Overall, expats relocating to Malawi will encounter a slow pace of life and are likely to face a range of wonderful experiences, as well as frustrating challenges.
+Overall, expats moving to Malawi will encounter a slow pace of life and will likely face a range of wonderful experiences and frustrating challenges.
 With patience and understanding, expats can easily adapt to their new lives in the Warm Heart of Africa.